BMW 4 Series: Second generation (G22/G23/G26; 2020)

 This generation was launched in June 2020 and is currently in production.
 The G22/G23/G26 will be produced alongside - and shares many features with - the G20 3 Series.
 As with the G20 3 Series range, the G22/G23/G26 will be powered by turbocharged petrol and diesel engines.

-Unlike its predecessor, the new 4 Series has a significant departure in design from the 3 Series in order to distinguish between the two models and to move the 4 Series upscale.
-The most notable of the design changes is the large kidney grille at the front which was inspired by the 1930s BMW 328.
+Unlike its predecessor, the new 4 Series has a significant difference in appearance from the 3 Series, to distinguish between the two models and to move the 4 Series upscale.
+The most notable design change is the large kidney grille at the front, reportedly inspired by the 1930s BMW 328.